Campo Pequeno Bullring

-Historical background
+History

-In various countries mythological gods can show up with the appearance or elements that refer to the bull.
-This animal has been seen by various peoples as a symbol of procreation, genetic strength, invincibility, leadership, fertility, abundance, but also with a great destructive capacity.
-These characteristics can be at the origin of this need to show how they can beat the animal.
-People who could fight bulls were seen as possessing the same characteristics of bravery, power and strength attributed to the bull.
-As so, bullfighting has been described to be a form of affirmation within different people and communities.
 The history of bullfighting comes back to the time where some kings were enthusiasts about this activity by facing the bull in public squares, either on horses or by feet.

-In the 16th century, in 1578 the, at the time, King Sebastian of Portugal ordered the erection of the first known bullring in Lisbon, in Xabregas.
+In 1578, King Sebastian of Portugal ordered the erection of the first known bullring in Lisbon, in Xabregas.
 The other bullrings existing at the time in Lisbon were built in the 18th century in Junqueira, Belém, Anunciada and Salitre.
-According to documents of the Real Palace of Mafra dated from 1741, the first references to bull’s races in Portugal were in Campo Pequeno’s square.
-That’s where was built a tiny square made out of wood with a reduced capacity for the public.
+According to documents of the Real Palace of Mafra dated from 1741, the first references to bull's races in Portugal were in Campo Pequeno's square.
+That's where was built a tiny square made out of wood with a reduced capacity for the public.
 The current bullring of Campo Pequeno succeeded the one existing in Campo de Santana.
 This one existed from 1831 until 1888 following an inspection that interdicted the building due to security issues related to the poor conservation status of the building.
-In the aftermath, on the 19th of February of 1889 the Lisbon Town Hall conceded a piece of land to Casa Pia for the building of a new bull races space in Campo Pequeno.
+In the aftermath, on 19 February 1889 the Lisbon Town Hall conceded a piece of land to Casa Pia for the building of a new bull races space in Campo Pequeno.
 Casa Pia is the institution still responsible for the organisation of bull races in Lisbon.
 At the time though, due to financial complications, Casa Pia conceded the right of construction and exploration of that space to a private company for 90 years.
 After those years, the building should then be delivered back to the institution without any charges.
 The cost of the arena was 161 200$000 réis, paid by a group of Portuguese shareholders, who kept the property rights and the right to organise races for the referred period under the condition of paying Casa Pia an annual rent of 3500$000 réis.
-The building is classified as a Property of Public Interest, by Decree of the 24th January 1983.
+The building is classified as a Property of Public Interest, by Decree of 24 January 1983.